Howard Hughes Holdings: Operating assets

-This category comprises 76 revenue-generating assets, including retail, office, multi-family residential, and hotel properties, most of which are located in the company's five master planned communities.
-The portfolio includes 15 retail properties with 2.7 million square feet of space; 33 office properties with 7.7 million square feet of space; 12 apartment complexes with a total of 3,840 units; and 3 hotel properties with a total of 909 rooms.
+This category comprises 73 revenue-generating assets as of 2023, including retail, office, and multi-family residential properties, most of which are located in the company's six master planned communities.
+The portfolio includes 11 retail properties with 2.1 million square feet of space; 34 office properties with 6.6 million square feet of space; and 17 apartment complexes with a total of 5,587 units.
 Notable properties include: